patrickbucher/four-in-a-row/README.md

     --------  ----------------  --------  --------  --------  --------  --------
            1  Randy Random I.         36        20        12         8         0
            2  Randy Random II.
 24        20         8        12         0

+## TODO

+- [ ] interactive gameplay using one or two `STDIN` players
+- [ ] AI player that tries to find a winning move for the current round
+- [ ] AI player that applies Minimax algorithm for the next `n` rounds
+- [ ] AI player applying evaluation function on current board (three in a row with potential)